BLCK-B/MusicReleaseTracker/.github/ISSUE_TEMPLATE/critical.md

 ---
-name: Bug report
+name: Critical
-about: Bug report
+about: Changes on the side of sources or other faults causing program unable to function
 title: ''
-labels: bug
+labels: critical
 assignees: ''

 ---

-Check that this issue or similar does not already exist.
 What is your environment / OS?

 Describe your issue and steps to reproduce or a screenshot.